This post has been updated in April 2, 2018

 Then, you should open the app that is acting up.
 If it still crashes, the app itself should be to blame.
 I'm afraid you have to download and re-install the program for a try.
 To uninstall the faulted app, please jump to Solution 7.

 MacMaster is a reliable Mac manager.
 It provides shortcuts for users to remove junk files, clutters, large & old files as well as delete file duplicates with ease.
 Also, this software can safely and thoroughly remove unwanted programs without a hitch.

 Just download and install MacMaster on your Mac and give it a go.
 Next, select the "Uninstaller" tab from the left panel and start scanning with a click on the "Scan" button.
 When apps are shown on the screen, you can highlight those unneeded and click "Clean" to say goodbye to them.

-So far you must have learned quite a few ideas and known how to get rid of a crashing app.
+So far you must have learned quite a few ideas to fix application quit unexpectedly on macOS sierra problem and known how to get rid of a crashing app.
 Please drill down the solutions one by one.
 Hope these workarounds work on you.
 Good Luck!